Kubernetes-class operational leverage without Kubernetes-class cost

 Teams want the operating habits, without a second platform to run.

-Kubernetes can deliver good operational patterns, but teams often pay for them with controllers, CRDs, clusters, custom policy layers, observability wiring, bespoke rollout scripts, and enough YAML to bury the customer journey.
+Kubernetes can deliver good operational patterns, but teams often pay for them with controllers, CRDs, clusters, custom policy layers, observability wiring, bespoke rollout scripts, and end up managing megabytes of YAML.

 Skiff turns production work into commands.Common journeys become explicit runbooks with checks, approvals, and concrete next steps.